ArtesGC/.github/profile/README.md

 </div>

 - Support for socio-cultural development
 - Support for Technical and Professional Careers for Young People in Communities
 - Training and qualification of staff in the most diverse professional areas

-*For more information visit the website: [artesgc.home.blog](https://artesgc.home.blog)*
+***For more information visit the website: <https://artesgc.home.blog>***

 <div align="center">